 “You can get Covid at 18 months of age,” Audrey John, chief of pediatric infectious diseases at the Children’s Hospital of Philadelphia, pointed out.
 “Maybe you can’t tell us that you have a little brain fog.
 Maybe you can’t tell us that you just don’t feel great.
 But whether those kids grow like they’re supposed to, develop language like they’re supposed to, go on to be successful in school like they’re supposed to — we’re not going to learn for a long time.”

-Severe outcomes in children were categorized as cardiac events, such as myocarditis, neurological issues, such as encephalitis, respiratory problems, such as pneumonia, infectious issues, such as sepsis, and death.
+Severe outcomes in children were categorized as cardiac events, such as myocarditis, neurological issues, such as encephalitis, respiratory problems, such as pneumonia, infectious issues, type 1 diabetes, such as sepsis, and death.

 Estimates of the predicted coronavirus death toll have little meaning.
 Viral load may predict mortality, as may blood type, age, and gender.
 The lethality of COVID-19 may also depend on one’s genes, many of which have been poorly studied. even when one is otherwise young and of robust health.
 Genes involved include TYK2, DPP9, OAS, and IFNAR2.
 This may have a lot to do with the innate (vs. adaptive) immune system – see above.
 But there are risk factors that we can control (sort of): obesity, history of exercise, and good nutrition.
 COVID-19 could be about 10 times more deadly than the seasonal flu.